grafana/dbt_leaner_query/README.md

 	- **Description**: enable requiring the use of partitions when querying report tables.
 	- **Default**: true
 - **leaner_query_prod_dataset_names**
-	- **Description**: a list of dataset names that are considered production (ie marts and reporting tables), meant for consumption by users and other systems.
+	- **Description**: a list of dataset names that are considered production (e.g. marts and reporting tables), meant for consumption by users and other systems.
 	- **Default**: [] (None)
 - **leaner_query_stage_dataset_names**
 	- **Description**: a list of dataset names that are considered staging and are not meant for consumption by users and other systems; used by dbt to build production models.